michael-kip/Pizza/README.md

 ## Description

-This is a website for Delani Studio.
-It has details about the services they offer, what they do and a portfolio for various projects they have worked on.
+This is a web application that enables user to order for pizza online and have an option of home delivery if there is a need.

 ## Live Page